 You are here

-Note: Returning students who are currently residing off-campus or who are re-enrolling may request a housing application by contacting the housing office.
+Note: Returning students who are currently residing off-campus or who are re-enrolling may request to be placed on a waiting list for housing.
 These students are not guaranteed housing and will be assigned to housing if space is available after on-time renewals and new students.

 Step One: Complete an Online Housing Application:

 The Housing Application will be available online from February 1, 2020 at 12 PM to March 6, 2020.
 Applications must be submitted by 4 PM on March 6, 2020 in order to participate in Room Draw.
 Only current UMD Housing residents will be able to access the Housing Application.
 As part of the online Housing Application, you'll need to make a $200 Installment Payment by Credit Card.
 Cash or checks will not be accepted.
 Portions of the Installment Payment may be refundable -- see the housing contract for the conditions and schedule for refunds.

 Current residents who submit their Housing Application after 4 PM on March 6, 2020 will be assigned after Room Draw and after new students.
 The Housing Office cannot guarantee space for current residents who submit an application-contract after March 6, 2020.

 If there are other current on-campus students you want to live with, you will be able to create a Roommate Group as part of the application.
 Only students who submitted their application by March 6 are able to be a part of a roommate group.
 Any students you would like to live with must be a part of your roommate group.
 Each roommate group must have a Group Leader, who will create the group.
 To create the group, the leader will need to name the group and create a password.
 The group leader will need to share the group name and password with the students they want to be part of the roommate group so they can add themselves to the roommate group.

 It is important to consider which student should be the group leader, as that may affect eligibility for a certain round, as noted below.
 A current group leader can assign the leader position to another member of the group.